-In this internship you will apply and hone your skills, preferably within a professional context, to enhance your employability.
-The internship provides a practical application to complement the more theoretical aspects of the master programme.
+In this internship you will apply and hone your previously acquired skills, preferably within a professional context, to enhance your employability.
+The internship provides a much-needed practical component to complement the more theoretical aspects of the master programme.

-The internship involves a small practical project of at least 15 working days, and can have various forms: fieldwork (excavation, survey, etc.), policy advice, heritage management, material study, public archaeology, etc.
+The internship involves a small practical project of at least 15 working days, and can take various forms: fieldwork (excavation or survey), policy advice, heritage management, material study, etc.

-It is also essential that you learn to make your own well-considered decisions.
-You must also critically reflect upon the practical activities, and place these in a wider comparative framework (be it theoretically, methodologically or regionally), as well as contextualise the importance of the activities, and evaluate how this experience affects your own development in the chosen field.
+However, it is also essential that you learn to make your own decisions.
+You will critically reflect upon the practical activities, and place these in a wider comparative framework (be it theoretically, methodologically or regionally), as well as contextualise the importance of the activities, and evaluate how this experience affects your own development in the chosen field.
 This will be part of the requirements for the internship report.

-Please note: approval of the internship proposal is required before the internship starts, and is to be handed in preferably 4-6 weeks before the start of the internship.
+Please note: approval of the work plan is required before the internship starts, and is to be handed in 8 weeks before the start of the internship!

 Internship, minimum of 15 working days.

-Reflective internship report, referring to the work plan, including:
+Reflective report, referring to the work planning, including:

-The Master Internship: Applied Archaeology is part of the learning line 'fieldwork'.
-This learning line runs through all years of study, and consists of the courses Field Techniques, Field School 1, Field School 2, Internship BA3 and -optionally- Master Internship: Applied Archaeology.
-Skills acquired are kept in a portfolio.
+The Internship Applied Archaeology is part of the learning line 'fieldwork'.
+This learning line runs through all years of study, and consists of the courses Field Techniques, Fieldschool 1, Fieldschool 2, Internship BA3 and -optionally- Internship MA Applied Archaeology.
+Skills acquired are maintained in a portfolio.